ETHLend/Documentation/ETHLendWhitePaper.md

 <p>We consider ETHLend as a long term project.
 However, to make most of us, concrete deadlines are necessary.
 Therefore, we shall introduce the following roadmap for technical implementations:</p>

-1. ETHLend Alpha on Ethereum main-net on May 2017 (Milestone achieved)
+1. ETHLend Alpha on Ethereum main-net on Q2 2017 (Milestone achieved)
-2. ENS Domains as collateral on June 2017 (Milestone achieved)
+2. ENS Domains as collateral on Q2 2017 (Milestone achieved)
-3. Reputation-based Lending with CRE on July 2017 (Milestone achieved)
+3. Reputation-based Lending with CRE on Q3 2017 (Milestone achieved)
-4. Token Sale Smart Contract on August 2017
+4. Token Sale Smart Contract on Q3 2017 (Milestone achieved)
-5. Security Audit for the Token Sale Smart Contract on September 2017
+5. Security Audit for the Token Sale Smart Contract on Q3 2017 (Milestone achieved)
-6. USD Based Loans and Installments December 2017
+6. USD Based Loans and Installments Q4 2017
-7. On-Demand and Crowd Lending (Loan Offers from Lenders) on February 2018
+7. On-Demand and Crowd Lending (Loan Offers from Lenders) on Q1 2018
-8. User Experience Upgrade on March 2018
+8. User Experience Upgrade on Q1 2018
-9. Decentralized Credit Rating (DCR) on March 2018
+9. Decentralized Credit Rating (DCR) on Q1 2018
-10. Penalties for Late Payment on April 2018
+10. Penalties for Late Payment on Q2 2018
-11. Lending Bitcoin on April 2018
+11. Lending Bitcoin on Q2 2018
-12. LEND accepted as payment with 25% discount on May 2018
+12. LEND accepted as payment with 25% discount on Q2 2018
-13. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018*
+13. Gateway for Decentralized Providers (uPort, Civic) to DCR on Q2 2018*
-14. Oracles: Centralized feeds to DCR on May 2018*
+14. Oracles: Centralized feeds to DCR on Q2 2018*
-15. Second User Experience Upgrade on July 2018
+15. Second User Experience Upgrade on Q3 2018
-16. Protocol to enable AI and Big Data to assess Credit Risk on August 2018*
+16. Protocol to enable AI and Big Data to assess Credit Risk on Q3 2018*
-17. Revenue scheme for AI Credit Risk bot creators on September 2018*
+17. Revenue scheme for AI Credit Risk bot creators on Q3 2018*
-18. Prediction Market to Assess Credit Risk on October 2018*
+18. Prediction Market to Assess Credit Risk on Q4 2018*
-19. Lending Other Altcoins on November 2018*
+19. Lending Other Altcoins and tokens on Q4 2018*
-20. Protocol to Enable Insurance Policies (with AI bots) on March 2019
+20. Protocol to Enable Insurance Policies (with AI bots) on Q1 2019
-21. Sophisticated collateral control (Calling & Liquidating the collateral) on May 2019
+21. Sophisticated collateral control (Calling & Liquidating the collateral) on Q2 2019
+22. Competetive bidding on interest rate between lenders on Q3 2019
+23. Expanding Decentralized Lending and Decentralized Credit Rating beyond Ethereum network Q4 2019*

 <p>* These milestones are developed if the token sale cap (1 000 000 000 LEND is reached) due to the vast amount of resources these particular milestones require.</p>